WorldHealthOrganization/tbsequencing-ncbi-sync/README.md

 - Eventbridge rules to schedule synchronization (disabled by default)
 - Step Function workflow for orchestrating the jobs

-There are no other dependancies than having the main infrastructure repository deployed.
+There are no other dependancies than having the main infrastructure repository deployed and having filled up the NCBI secrets for authentication (email and api_key) in Secrets Manager (the secret object was created by the main repository).

 There are only three terraform variable to set up:
 - project_name